olivier5741/australia/content/australia/2020-08-bye-bye-ashbolt.en.md

 ![Bay of Fires, great sun and dolphins surfing the waves.](https://lh3.googleusercontent.com/TDcqiIi7C_4CuoLvzRs7JI0WxYzmfb81AuxUyaFed6iloKbRjVd15Ni18c6ruNGNOvaLJHORR2bZS8FVmqiNfCIWBtfFkpVA9jR-AFE4n0o8oIzqZaSmoVph5s9aj_RlHcQENcaIids)

 The season may not be optimal for climbing summits but heavy rains fuel up the waterfalls.
 Halls Falls, St Columba Falls, Ralph Falls don't disappoint us.
-Even at Lylidale Falls, giant ferns were everywhere.
+Even at Lylidale Falls, giant ferns are everywhere.
 Too bad the platypus (seen this morning in the public park pond) overshadows all of today's attraction.

 ![The center of the northwest.
 A pademelon, a platypus and a pioneer carved into a stump.](https://lh3.googleusercontent.com/NUbPiIM35V1WBVagDSm-WOgRRcMqKabNU4OwrEz-qcCdyjCG6gvJjvd_IGaOUkjK5qp642jccSKpyFH3gKD6yM4OqVoYwqsJ6XpckXyi3Qk7Ysv0UIIw6tCLQhUvo2Lfja2O0cuCkLQ)